 Up to 30 days*

 Warsaw is the capital of Poland and the largest city in the country with about 2 million population.
 The Warsaw's Old Town is a real pearl of the capital.
 Enlisted on the UNESCO World Heritage List, delights with colourful tenements and the unique atmosphere of narrow streets.
 In the Old Town square you will meet the Mermaid - the official symbol of the city.
 You'll see the Barbican and the bell on Kanona Street.
 You must also visit the Royal Castle, the former home of Polish rulers.
 Here it is possible to see the ro...

-Frédéric Chopin Museum – with seat in Ostrogski Palace.
+Chopin Museum is situated in Ostrogski Palace.
 The founder of the museum, Frédéric Chopin Institute, began collecting exhibits as early as 1943.
 Today, the museum has over 5,000 of them.
 The Chopin museum itself was opened in 1955.
 Among museum collections there are numerous manuscripts, printouts, iconographic sets and other Frédéric Chopin memorabilia.
+It is one of the most modern museums in Warsaw and Poland in general.
 Foto.
 M. Czechowicz / NIFC

 The Wilanów Palace, together with its garden, is one of the most beautiful objects of its type in Poland.
 Baroque palace and the meticulously designed surrounding gardens, situated at the end of the Royal Road and built for the king John III Sobieski, are filled with Polish as well as European culture.
 Wilanów hosts many exhibitions and concerts, including the International Summer Early Music Academy.
 The Wilanów Palace also houses one Poland’s first ever museums, established in 1805.